longrict/tictactoe/README.md

 **Acknowledgements**

-This project was created as part of The Odin Project.
+This project was created as part of The Odin Project course.